 Students may encounter problems in areas such as academics, student life and financial support.
 If a student feels a need to pursue grievance, the graduate student should first consult his/her Major Professor.
-However, if the student is uncomfortable or dissatisfied using this route, the student should meet with the COA Chair who will counsel the student on a confidential basis and will assist in selecting an appropriate grievance procedure.
-Students may also refer to the Division of Student Affairs and the Campus Action Referral and Evaluation System (CARES) for more details on grievances and appeals.
+However, if the student is uncomfortable or dissatisfied using this route, the student should meet with the Associate Director who will counsel the student on a confidential basis and will assist in selecting an appropriate grievance procedure.
+Students may also refer to the Division of Student Affairs for more details on grievances and appeals.